 Trade shows and expos can be a great way to network with startups, big names, developers, and marketers.
 To get your name out to enthusiasts in your field as well as potentially catch the eyes of the press.
 It can be harder to find developers at these events because they aren’t just for developers and startups.

 However, that bigger atmosphere attracts bigger crowds that you can use for more versatile purposes.
-Unfortunately, expos and tradeshows option cost money.
+Unfortunately, expos and tradeshows options cost money.
 The more you want access to, the more you’ll end up paying.
 That doesn’t mean that it can’t be worth it.
 If you have an MVP.
 It is worth to showcase it at these events to get in front of customers and partners.
+You need talented developers for app development and you must learn How to Avoid Hiring a Bad Programmer for Your Startup?

 There are a lot of options out there.
 Which one you choose depends on your resources, your need, and your ability to access different venues.
 However, the point remains the same: there is hope for startups looking to work with developers for equity.
 Go get them.